Wednesday, November 20, 2024

 • NC NAACP President’s Award (Barber Administration) 2016

 Furthermore, Rev. Curtis Gatewood was recognized for his service under Rev. Barber as the longest-serving staff member under the Barber Administration.
-However, when he pursued the NC NAACP Presidency in 2017, allegations of “sexual hara*sment” were brought forward by Childs.
+However, when he pursued the NC NAACP Presidency in 2017, allegations of “sexual harassment” were brought forward by Childs.

 These allegations emerged after Rev. Barber announced his resignation as the NC NAACP President, coinciding with Rev. Gatewood’s pursuit of the presidency, leading to what he claims are false accusations against him.